Peale's falcon: Distribution, habitat, and population status

 The Alexander Archipelago, Haida Gwaii, portions of the British Columbia coast, the outer coast of Vancouver Island, and the Olympic Peninsula make up the eastern sub-population of F. p. pealei.
 The highest density of peregrines anywhere in the world was recorded on Langara Island in the mid 1950s.
 Ten nests being occupied in a single small bay of only 7.5 mi of coastline, and a total of 21 nests on the whole island.
 Unfortunately this astounding concentration of peregrine falcons was intimately linked to the very robust local seabird population that has declined since the 1950s due to unknown factors.
 Possible culprits for the decline include introduced non-native predators of seabirds such as rats and raccoons, coupled with possible changes brought on by human activities in the oceanic food chain on which the seabird colonies depend.
 The peregrine population of Langara Island is now believed to be about 25% of what it once was.
 The current population of the eastern sub-group of F. p. pealei is about 20 breeding pairs in Washington, about 100 pairs in British Columbia, and about another 100 pairs in the Alexander Archipelago.

 Along the south side of the Alaska Peninsula, the Kodiak Islands, portions of Cook Inlet, the Kenai Peninsula, Prince William Sound, and eastward to Glacier Bay constitutes the central sub-population of F. p. pealei.
 This area is marked by a decidedly lower population density than either the eastern or western populations.
 This fact and the slightly different morphology of this sub-group has caused some confusion amongst researchers as to the validity of F. p. pealei existing within this range.

-Specifically within this range, the Peale's falcon can be found on rough, rocky seashores, sea cliffs, seastacks, islands, islets, and beaches.
+Within its range, Peale's falcon can be found on rough, rocky seashores, sea cliffs, seastacks, islands, islets, and beaches.

 Hunting and food habits

-The Peale's falcon concentrates on hunting Alcids, often nesting very near seabird colonies for this purpose.
+Peale's falcon concentrates on hunting Alcids, often nesting very near seabird colonies for this purpose.
 However, this is not necessary for a successful eyrie.
 A study on Amchitka Island from 1968 to 1973 found that an average of 18.6 eyries on the island were in no close proximity to seabird colonies, as no sizeable colonies existed on the island.
 Instead, these large, robust birds fly out to sea to hunt up to 50 miles from land, rather than inland.
 This is an impressive physical feat, as peregrines are not able to rest floating on water as seabirds do.
 They must either eat their prey while flying, or carry it a very long way back to land to consume it.
 Preferred species on Amchitka consisted of: Crested auklet (Aethia cristatella), 26.48% of the diet's biomass; Ancient murrelet (Synthliboramphus antiquus), 17.18% of the biomass; and alcids as a group provided 65.52% of the biomass.

 Other important prey species that this specialized population of peregrines are fond of are fork-tailed storm petrels, Leach's storm petrels, and black-legged kittiwakes.